fkortsagin/Fixed-Windows-10/README.md

 # In case it "magically disappears":
 * https://drive.google.com/drive/folders/1_IW3zKZ1X-pHgWGeMyF0DzmqthIZOyYa?usp=sharing

+# If you run into NET 3.5 Framework installation problem later on.Here are the steps:
+* Boot up your Windows 10 media any ISO will do including the one provided here to drive D for example.
+* Run cmd as Admin
+* DISM /Online /Enable-Feature /FeatureName:NetFx3 /All /LimitAccess /Source:d:\sources\sxs

 Thats it we are good to go.

 For more customization options check the guide that inspired this project: